ddesmond/ddesmond.github.io/_notes/Public/Asset Thumbnail.md

 In the Asset view, clicked items are shown the same way.
 If image can be loaded it will be shown (Alpha / Beta: only png, jpg, gif data is shown, mp4 for video, no sequence support)

+You can change the thumbnail at any time by right clicking on the asset and selecting Update Asset Thumbnail.

 Learn more about Clayman!